sapegin/washingcode-book/manuscript/120_Linting.md

 export default [js.configs.recommended];
 ```

-Here, we include only the [recommended rules](https://eslint.org/docs/latest/rules/).
+This example includes only the [recommended rules](https://eslint.org/docs/latest/rules/).

 ### Define linter rules as errors, not warnings